 This tool gives you keyword data for free with no need to sign up.
 When you do pay, you get a good amount of metrics and data that can be used across multiple platforms, including YouTube and Etsy.

 For users more used to search engine SEO platforms, this tool might feel a bit outdated, and much of the good stuff requires you to pay for it.
 But if you can move past these issues, this is a compelling choice for Pinterest.

 Is There a Keyword Tool to Rule Them All?

-While there’s no single tool that can provide you with all the information you need, we hope the keyword tools we’ve discussed today provide you with enough information to make smart decisions for your business.
+While there’s no single tool that can provide you with all the information you need, the keyword tools discussed today will provide you with enough information to make smart decisions for your business.

 When you understand the functionality of each keyword tool that’s available in the market, it helps you choose the right one for your exact situation.
 Sometimes that might be a single tool, or it might be a combination of a few tools, but no matter what, you’re always setting yourself up for success.

 It’s also important to remember that a tool is only as good as the research you do with it.
 Read our guide to keyword research to learn how to find the best keywords for your business.